Whatsapp Icon

 Preparing Emotionally and Mentally

-Undergoing a procedure like mediastinoscopy can be stressful.
+Undergoing a procedure like a mediastinoscopy can be stressful.
 It's normal to feel anxious or worried.
-Consider practicing relaxation techniques like meditation or deep-breathing exercises.
-Discussing your feelings and concerns with a trusted friend, family member, or a professional counselor can also be beneficial.
+Consider practising relaxation techniques like meditation or deep-breathing exercises.
+Discussing your feelings and concerns with a trusted friend, family member, or professional counsellor can also be beneficial.

 Understanding Risks and Complications